rob-luke/AuditoryStimuli-Experiments.jl/README.md

 #### Work in progress.
 Not stable

+This repository contains example experiments built on top of [AuditoryStimuli.jl](https://github.com/rob-luke/AuditoryStimuli.jl).
+Some experiments also make extensive use of [Psychophysics.jl](https://github.com/sam81/Psychophysics.jl) and [TextUserInterfaces.jl]()

 ## Instructions

 Each experiment is contained in a directory.
 Each experiment contains a Project.toml file to allow precise reproduction of the experimental setup and behaviour.